 Danielle’s approach to treatment is collaborative and tailored to the individual and focuses on recognition of their specific values and unique strengths.
 She takes an integrative therapy style that includes drawing upon Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), and Schema Therapy.

-Psychologist B. Psych Sci (Hons)
+Clinical Psychologist B. Psych Sci (Hons)

 D. Clin Psych/MSc